HTD-Health/BeSmartEhR/README.md

 # BeSmartEhR
-Repo to work on the internal SMART on FHIR related integrations.
+Repo to work on the HTD internal SMART on FHIR related integrations.